dipjyotimetia/dipjyotimetia.github.io/docs/portfolio.md

 - Created infrastructure for end to end testing in CI environment by using cloudformation template.
 - Created jenkins and docker environment in aws to run tests in cloud.
 - Familiar with aws fargate to run docker containers.
-- Continuous monitor of tests execution by hooking tests run in elasticsearch and visulize the data in OpenDistro/kibana.
+- Continuous monitor of tests execution by hooking tests run in elasticsearch and visualize the data in OpenDistro/kibana.
-- Monitor api error logs in sumologic, New Relic dashboards.
+- Monitor api error logs in [Sumologic](https://www.sumologic.com/), New Relic dashboards.
-- Created [Runscope](https://www.runscope.com/) dashbord to monitor api 24/7 in production, aned error alert in slack channel.
+- Created [RunScope](https://www.runscope.com/) dashboard to monitor api 24/7 in production, and error alert in slack channel.

 **Senior Test Analyst**
 **Company Name**: National Australia Bank